ButterFaces/ButterFaces/readme.md

 # larmic-components

-larmic-components is a JSF2 component library.
+This component framework is a lightweight JSF2 component library.
+It enables most of the HTML5 features for default JSF components.
+In Addition to that it

 ## Install